savantcare/ptfile/ptclient/docs/forms.md

 - See rem/cl/add.vue:114

-New record after data is saved on server. rowStateOfClientSession = 23461
+New record after data is saved on server. rowStateInThisSession = 23461

 - See rem/cl/add.vue:189

-# Q5) Why not set RowStateOfClientSession = 1 when api succeds?
+# Q5) Why not set rowStateInThisSession = 1 when api succeds?

 - For the end user it is a matter of comfort to see the previous data in the table.

 # Q6) How is change and discontinued handle?

 1. Record is discontinued.
 Query sent is update.
-Value will be rowStateOfClientSession =
+Value will be rowStateInThisSession =

 2. When a record is changed
    Since temporal DB old is deleted and new is inserted.
-But from client side the query sent is update rowStateOfClientSession =
+But from client side the query sent is update rowStateInThisSession =

 # Q7) Should data be loaded from localstorage or state?